Our Makers

 • Luvia Lazo, Mexico

-The award-winning Zapotec artist Luvia was born in Teotitlán del Valle, east of Oaxaca City, Mexico.
-Her unique perspective creates evocative work that explores themes of identity and documents her life in Oaxaca.
+Caroline met Luvia at the Xtant artisan fair in Mallorca and fell in love with her evocative, colourful photographs.
+The award-winning Zapotec artist was born in Teotitlán del Valle, east of Oaxaca City, Mexico.
+Her unique work explores themes of identity and documents life in Oaxaca through the lens of the contemporary Zapotec woman.

 Shop Luvia's Art